Shimla-Chandigarh national highway blocked after landslide | Science-Environment

 - India

 A landslide blocked the national highway connecting Shimla to Chandigarh in Himachal Pradesh's Solan district on Wednesday morning, leaving many vehicles stranded, officials said.
-A 50-metre road stretch was completely caved in following the landslide.
+A 50-metre road stretch was completely caved in following the landslide at Chaki Mor near Koti between Dharampur and Parwanoo in Solan.
+A single-lane road was restored for light vehicles after almost nine hours but later the road was closed as land started sliding due to rains.

+The supply of essential goods to Shimla and Solan was also badly hit due to the blockade of the national highway.

+A large number of vehicles including about 100 trucks laden with apples and pears and buses are stranded on both sides of the road.

-Vehicles are stranded on both sides of the road and light vehicles coming from Chandigarh have been routed through Parwanoo-Kasauli-Jangushu Road–Kumarhatti while vehicles going from Solan would take Bhognagar-Banasar-Kamli road.
-Men and machinery have been deployed at the damaged stretch and work to open the road has commenced, officials said.
-The Shimla Police has routed traffic going from Shimla to Chandigarh via Theog-Sainj-Giripul-Oachghat- Kumarhatti-Sarahan-Kala Amb-Panchkula road while the traffic coming from Chandigarh would be routed via Dherowal- nalagarh- Parsehar- Kunihar- Totu- Shimla for light vehicles.
+Light vehicles coming from Chandigarh have been routed through Parwanoo-Kasauli-Jangushu Road Kumarhatti while other vehicles going from Solan would take Bhognagar-Banasarq.

+Men and machinery have been deployed at the damaged stretch and restoration works are underway, officials said.

+The Shimla Police has routed traffic going from Shimla to Chandigarh via Theog-Sainj-Giripul-Oachghat- Kumarhatti-Sarahan-Kala Amb-Panchkula road while the traffic coming from Chandigarh would be routed via Dherowal- Nalagarh- Parsehar- Kunihar- Totu- Shimla for light vehicles.

+Meanwhile, a building and two vehicles were also damaged in a landslide that occurred in Dhalli in the suburbs of Shimla city on Wednesday.

+The local weather department has issued an "orange" alert warning of heavy to very heavy rains in isolated places in low and mid hills on August 4 and 5 and "yellow" warning of heavy rains on August 3 and 6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)